Not Only a “Turkey” Day: 5 Ways to Make Thanksgiving not About Food but Family Relationships

 Like any holiday, Thanksgiving can be both joyful and stressful.
 And you can be so busy taking care of others that you can forget to take care of yourself.
 So whether you feel overwhelmed, depressed, or anxious, or everything seems out of control, or it’s hard to find gratitude, pay attention to your feelings and emotions.

-Also, talk with your therapist about how you feel.
-They can help you learn how to navigate difficult family relationships, how to find more energy for yourself, and how to rediscover the joy of an upcoming holiday season.
+If you find it difficult to manage your emotions, don’t hesitate to speak to a therapist online for support during this holiday season.
+Calmerry can help you learn how to navigate difficult family relationships, how to find more energy for yourself, and how to rediscover the joy of an upcoming holiday season.

 Happy Thanksgiving Day!